xoidlabs/xoid/docs/recipes/using-context-correctly.md

 A context provider causes its whole subtree to rerender.
 This can result in noticable slowdowns.
 Even Redux has used React Context in v6, then reverted it in v7 due to [some recurring complaints](https://github.com/reduxjs/react-redux/issues/1164).
 This was also mentioned in [The History and Implementation of React-Redux by Mark Erikson](https://blog.isquaredsoftware.com/2018/11/react-redux-history-implementation/#v7-0).

-There's [a great article by Michel Weststrate](https://medium.com/@mweststrate/how-to-safely-use-react-context-b7e343eff076) on using Context efficiently.
+There's [an article by Michel Weststrate](https://medium.com/@mweststrate/how-to-safely-use-react-context-b7e343eff076) on using Context efficiently.
 In summary, the article argues that **"we should not store state directly in our context.
 Instead, we should use context as a dependency injection system"**. **xoid** can be used to do exactly that.

 Let's say, we're going to share a state with the following interface: `{alpha: number, beta: number}`.
 Instead of feeding it directly as a context value, we can make it an atom.
 We can create that atom only once, inside a `useSetup` hook.